Tunnelsats/tunnelsats/FAQ.md

 **Non-Docker Setup**

 For non-docker setups you have to run the command in the specific cgroup.
-The equivalent command to umbrel is
+The equivalent command to docker setup is

 `cgexec -g net_cls:splitted_processes curl --silent https://api.ipify.org`